mcneeleurope/ShortestWalk/README.md

 ------------
 There are many ways to contribute to this project:

+* Download a compiled version from http://www.food4rhino.com/project/shortestwalk
-* Download and improve this sourcecode though github
+* Improve the sourcecode by forking and editing with github
 * Post definitions and pictures on the Grasshopper group located at http://www.grasshopper3d.com/group/shortestwalk

 Authors